 - Rider weight and height

 - Type of board used

 - Type of sails used

-Sailing Location & Conditions: is one of the most important aspects to consider, riders need to accurately and honestly assess where they sail mostly and what the typical conditions might be.
-If you are riding 10% cross shore and 90% onshore then this is really important and you would certainly need to choose bigger and maybe even different styles of fins to those sailing more consistently in cross to cross off conditions.
-Where you do your most sailing should also influence what board you have in the first instance, single fins and thruster options can be tuned to be the best option for cross onshore and onshore conditions.
+Windsurfing Location & Wave Conditions: is one of the most important aspects to consider, riders need to accurately and honestly assess where they windsurf mostly and what the typical wave and wind conditions might be.
+If you are riding 10% cross shore and 90% onshore then this is really important and you would certainly need to choose bigger fins and maybe even different styles of fins to those windsurfing more consistently in cross to cross off wave sailing conditions.
+Where you do your most windsurfing should also influence what wave board you have in the first instance, single fins and thruster options can be tuned to be the best option for cross onshore and onshore conditions.
 When choosing the right fin for your location consider in detail;

 - Type of waves: Consider the many variables in waves, whether the wave are fast, slow, mushy, pitching, long, short, average height, variance in height, all these help to inform the correct choice.
 As the waves increase in size many riders benefit from more grip, this helps to give rider confidence in the knowledge that you are not going to lose grip at the wrong moment.
 In smaller waves you can ride a much smaller set up as this helps to promote a more skatey style and the consequences of sliding too much are less significant.

 - Current: the stronger the current the bigger fins you need to keep your position and make it to the lineup.